 Every time you apply for credit to refinance a car loan, the lenders will run a hard check on your credit report.
 If you can qualify for lower interest rates or you want to lower your monthly payments with a longer loan term, it might be worth the small ding to your credit.

 Refinancing multiple times in a short period, however, can multiply the negative impact on your credit report and it can take longer to rebound.
 Remember hard inquiries stay on your credit report for 24 months.

 So, if you’re looking to borrow again in the future, lenders might see the multiple credit inquiries and view you as too risky.

 How long should I wait to refinance my car?

-Why does my lender want me to refinance?
+Why do lenders want me to refinance?

-Your financial institution wants to keep you happy.
-Another reason lenders might encourage you to refinance is to prevent you from seeking out a lower rate elsewhere.
-By offering the best rates, banks are able to keep their account holders’ business and ensure a positive experience to promote future business.
+Your existing lender might encourage you to refinance to prevent you from seeking out a lower rate elsewhere, if interest rates have changed or if they can see that your personal credit situation has improved.
+By offering the best rates, banks are able to keep their account holders’ business, potentially help you save money, and ensure a positive experience to promote future business.

-Does refinancing hurt your credit?
+Does refinancing hurt your credit score?

 Ben Luthi is a personal finance writer and a credit cards expert who loves helping consumers and business owners make better financial decisions.
 His work has been featured in Time, MarketWatch, Yahoo!
 Finance, U.S. News & World Report, CNBC, Success Magazine, USA Today, The Huffington Post and many more.